CodeandCoffeeCommunity/.github/profile/README.md

 # Welcome to the Code & Coffee Community 👋
-A software developer meetup community to make friends and grow.
+A meetup community for developers to grow and make friends.

 **Official Website**: [www.codeandcoffee.org](https://www.codeandcoffee.org/)
 **Code of Conduct**: The [Code of Conduct](https://www.newyorkcodeandcoffee.com/coc.html) every attendee, member, or organizer is expected to oblige to.